wonntann/Mind-Health/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 # [AudioClips](#audioclips)
-Explore short audio clips offering quick insights, tips, and encouragement for mental well-being.
+Explore short audio clips offering quick insights, tips, and encouragement for mental well-being.</br>
     - [Mindful Minute by Headspace](https://www.youtube.com/watch?v=c1Ndym-IsQg): Experience a moment of mindfulness with this daily one-minute meditation provided by Headspace. </br>
     - [Daily Calm by Calm](https://www.youtube.com/watch?v=ZToicYcHIOU): Tune in to Daily Calm for a short, guided meditation designed to bring tranquility and mindfulness to your day.</br>
     - [Tiny Leaps, Big Changes by Gregg Clunis](https://tlbc.co/tiny-leaps-big-changes/): Explore brief episodes offering actionable advice and insights for personal growth, mindfulness, and well-being. </br>